Student turnout to campus events hasn’t dropped this school year

 “We’ve started implementing more of a grab-and-go system where students can come and still see each other in person, but then they take maybe a craft kit,” Askew said.
-One of the events they have held allowed students to plant their own succulents so the grab-and-go kit allowed students to go with their friends and put the kits together.
+One of the events they have held allowed students to plant their own succulents with the grab-and-go kit allowing students to go with their friends and put the kits together.

 Despite having to adapt to a new way of holding events, Askew said that the turnout hasn’t dropped.
 “We’ve actually seen an uptick in the number of students that we normally would see which is great and I think that’s just because we’ve made our events so much more accessible.”